Tennessee fined more than $8 million for over 200 infractions in football program

 The NCAA report said the school failed to monitor its football program.
 “Additionally, due to his personal involvement in the violations, the former head coach violated head coach responsibility rules,” according to the document.

-Tennessee chief communications officer Jason Baum said in an email to The Associated Press the school would not comment until after the NCAA’s briefing Friday afternoon.
+University of Tennessee Chancellor Donde Plowman said the school recognized the seriousness of the wrongdoing and resolved the case with integrity.

+“Most critically, the Committee did not impose a postseason ban, which has been a central principle that we advocate for through this entire process,” she said in a statement.

-The NCAA found that most violations related to a paid unofficial visit scheme that was used consistently by the football program over two years.
+The NCAA found most of the violations were related to a paid unofficial visit scheme that was used consistently by the football program over two years.

 It involved at least a dozen members of the football staff, and the resulting violations included at least 110 impermissible hotel room nights, 180 impermissible meals, 72 instances of providing impermissible entertainment or other benefits, 41 impermissible recruiting contacts, 37 instances of providing impermissible game day parking, and 14 times in which gear was impermissibly provided to prospects, according to the report.